pablobernabeu/Experimental-data-simulation/README.md

-# Web application for experimental data simulation
+# Web application for the simulation of experimental data
 ### Generate a pseudorandom data set to simulate an experiment.